puja279/puja279/README.md

 ---

 ## 🌱 Current Goal
-To grow as a Python Backend Engineer and contribute to scalable, high-performance backend systems in a production environment.
+To grow as a Software Engineer and contribute to scalable, high-performance backend systems in a production environment.